Flood insurance policies plunge in Houston in past 5 years

 Most of the Houston area falls outside those most vulnerable zones, and many homeowners who aren't forced to have coverage have decided to do without.

-One problem with the maps highlighted by Tropical Storm Harvey: They don't take into account the risk of flooding from overcapacity drainage sewers and ditches or from water flowing toward a sewer or bayou.
-More than half of the flooding in Harris County over the years has been due to such problems, according to the Harris County Flood Control District.
+One problem with the flood risk maps highlighted by Tropical Storm Harvey: They don't take into account the risk of flooding from overcapacity drainage sewers and ditches or from water flowing toward a sewer or bayou.
+More than half of the flooding in Harris County over the years has been due to such problems.

-"Nobody's buying flood insurance outside the federal flood risk areas, particularly where we're talking about storm water flooding," said Carolyn Kousky, an expert in natural disaster insurance at the University of Pennsylvania's Wharton School.
-She added that even people who figure they should have insurance just to be safe, usually put it off and then never get around to buying it.

 For Ronnie Walsh, 45, flood insurance was out of the question.
 He was laid off from a factory job in June and even before that money was tight.